Remarks on partition functions of topological string theory on generalized conifolds: Topological vertex and partition functions

-The product formula (\ref{Z00-conifold}) is extended by Iqbal and Kashani-Poor \cite{IKP04} to ``generalized conifolds'', namely, local toric Calabi-Yau 3-folds whose toric diagrams are triangulations of a ``strip'' (see Figure \ref{fig-gen-conifold}).
+The product formula (\ref{Z00-conifold}) is extended by Iqbal and Kashani-Poor \cite{IKP04} to toric Calabi-Yau 3-folds whose toric diagrams are triangulations of a strip (Figure \ref{fig-gen-conifold}).
 The associated web diagram is acyclic, and each vertex has a vertical external leg.
 We assign the partitions $\beta_1,\ldots,\beta_N$ to these vertical legs, the partitions $\alpha_0,\alpha_N$ to the non-vertical legs of the leftmost and rightmost vertices, and the partitions $\alpha_1,\ldots,\alpha_N$ and the K\"ahler parameters $Q_1,\ldots,Q_N$ to the internal lines.
 The partition function $Z^{\alpha_0\alpha_N}_{\beta_1\ldots\beta_N}$ is thus given by a sum with respect to $\alpha_1,\ldots,\alpha_N$.

 Following the notations of Nagao \cite{Nagao09} and Su{\l}kowski \cite{Sulkowski09}, we now introduce the indices $\sigma_n = \pm 1$, $n = 1,\ldots,N$, that represent the ``type'' of the vertices: \begin{itemize} \item $\sigma_n = +1$ if the vertical leg of the $n$-th vertex is ``down''. \item $\sigma_n = -1$ if the vertical leg of the $n$-th vertex is ``up''. \end{itemize} For example, for the web diagram of Figure \ref{fig-gen-conifold}, \beqnn \sigma_1 = +1,\quad \sigma_2 = -1,\quad \sigma_3 = -1,\quad \sigma_4 = +1,\quad \sigma_5 = +1. \eeqnn